 These few short weeks are prime time for the lavender fields found at the Lavender Wind Farm.
 They have a store in Coupeville as well as at the farm itself just about a 15 minutes ( beautiful) drive north of Coupeville.
 If you like to shop the stores in Langley are packed with stuff you’ll find only on Whidbey Island.

-If you like muscles ( and anything else for that matter) have dinner at the Front Street Grill on the water in Coupeville.
-Tell Sean (Owner/manager)hi for me.
+If you like mussels ( and any other seafood for that matter) have dinner at the Front Street Grill on the water in Coupeville.
+Tell Sean (Owner/manager) hi for me.

 I like to stay at the Coupeville Inn.
 Nice clean rooms, good prices and you can walk to town instead of looking for parking when its crowded.